 "Right."
 Booker stood up.
 With Queen's help and his one working arm they got her on his narrow un-made bed.
 Bride moaned, but did not wake.
 Queen sat down at the table.
 "What you gonna do about her?"
 "I don't know," answered Booker.
 "It was perfect for a while, the two of us."
 "What caused the split?"
 "Lies.
 Silence.
 Just not saying what was true or why."
 "About?"
 "About us as kids, things that happened, why we did things, thought things, took actions that were really about what went on when we were just children."
 "Adam for you?"
 "Adam for me."
 "And for her?"
 "A big lie she told when she was a kid that put an innocent woman in prison.
 A long sentence for child rape the woman never did.
 I walked out after we quarreled about Bride's strange affection for the woman.
-At least it seemed strange at the time." | didn't want to be wear her after that.
+At least it seemed strange at the time.
+I didn't want to be anywhere near her after that."
 "What'd she lie for?"
 "To get some love-from her mama."
 "Lord!
 What a mess.
 And you thought about Adam-again.
 Always Adam."
 "Yep."
 Queen crossed her wrists and leaned on the table.

 "How long is he going to run you?"
 "I can't help it, Queen."
 "No?
 She told her truth; what's yours?"
 Booker didn't answer.
 The two of them sat in silence with Bride's light snoring the only sound until Queen said, "You need a noble reason to fail, don't you.
 Or some really deep reason to feel superior."
 "Aw, no, Queen.
-I'm not like that!"
+I'm not like that!
+Not at all."
 "Well what?
 You lash Adam to your shoulders so he can work day and night to fill your brain.
 Don't you think he's tired?
 He must be worn out having to die and get no rest because he has to run somebody else's life."
 "Adam's not managing me."
 "No. You managing him.
 Did you ever feel free of him?
 Ever?"
 "Well."
-Booker flashed back to standing in the rain, how his music changed right after he saw Bride stepping into a limousine.
+Booker flashed back to standing in the rain, how his music changed right after he saw Bride stepping into a limousine, how the gloom he had been living in dissapated.
 He thought about his arms around her waist while they danced and her smile when she turned around.

 "Well," he repeated.
-"It was good, really good with her for a long time."
+"For a while it was good, really good being with her."
 He couldn't hide the pleasure in his eyes.
-How the held a point is been living in formapated.